 Although students go through the internship application process prior to winter end-of-semester evaluations, internship placements are contingent upon faculty approval and satisfactory end-of-semester evaluation.
-To receive faculty approval for internship, students must (a) earn core class grades at or above the B- minimum standard; (b) complete 300 practicum hours or more prior to internship; (c) satisfactorily complete program courses and requirements; and (d) receive satisfactory ratings in knowledge, skills, and dispositions in the 2nd year, winter, end-of-semester student evaluation.
+To receive faculty approval for internship, students must (a) earn core class grades at or above the B- minimum standard; (b) complete 300 practicum hours or more prior to internship; (c) satisfactorily complete program courses and requirements; and (d) receive satisfactory ratings in knowledge, skills, and dispositions/work characteristics in the 2nd year, winter, end-of-semester student evaluation.
 Students must also successfully complete their thesis prospectus meeting before applying for internships.
 With the assistance of their faculty advisor and program coordinator, students with a "needs improvement" or "unsatisfactory" rating must construct growth plans to address deficiencies.
 The SP core faculty must approve the growth plan and clear the student for internship placement.
+Prior to serving an internship, students must be formally approved by faculty, indicting student readiness for internship.
+If a student is not approved for internship, a remediation plan will be created by the student's chair, internship supervisor, and program coordinator.